-We provide Criminal Law services in Queensland and New South Wales.
+We provide Criminal Law services in Queensland, Tasmania and New South Wales.

 Being charged with a criminal offence will always be daunting.
 Ensuring you access the right legal advice and support can be crucial at every stage of the process, with the wrong decisions having the potential to lead to devastating consequences.